franciscop/files/readme.md

 // ['a.js', 'b.js', ...]
 ```

-See how we applied the `.filter()` straight into the output of `list(__dirname)`.
+See how we applied the `.filter()` straight into the output of `list()`.
 Then we have to await for the whole thing to resolve since `list()` is async.
 If this seems a bit confusing, read along the examples and try it yourself.